 Cost of revenue consists primarily of materials and the costs related to the production of the intra-oral device, including employee compensation, other employee-related expenses and allocable manufacturing overhead costs.
-The Company has a policy to classify initial recruiting, onboarding and training costs of new manufacturing employees as part of general and administrative expenses in the consolidated statements of operations.
-Such costs totaled \$144,775 and \$51,795 for the years ended December 31, 2021 and 2020, respectively.
+The Company has a policy to classify initial recruiting, onboarding and training costs of new manufacturing employees as part of research and development expenses in the consolidated statements of operations.
+Such costs totaled \$211,218 and \$144,775 for the years ended December 31, 2022 and 2021, respectively.